 This is certainly the case in Kastoria, but also in Cappadocia, where wonderful painted churches allow us insights into to the mindset of a complex rural society.
 Similarly, we use the extraordinary frescoes from the Palace of Knossos on our Crete tour and from the town of Akrotiri on Santorini on our Cyclades cruise to understand the Bronze Age societies that created them.

-You can join us in admiring – and understanding – the Byzantine monuments of Kastoria, as well as those of Thessaloniki and Meteora, along with fascinating sites from many other periods, on The Archaeology, Food and Wine of Macedonia tour.
+You can join us in admiring – and understanding – the Byzantine monuments of Kastoria, as well as those of Thessaloniki and many other places, along with fascinating sites from many other periods, on our Exploring Macedonia tour.

 Leave a Reply